papaDoc/FastSwitch/README.md

          [ [".h"], ["../include/@-2/."] ]
        ]
 ```
-and with the following directories containing the given file:
+and with the following directories containing the given file:<BR>
-ls ./foo/src/bar => toto.cpp
+ls ./foo/src/bar => test4.cpp<BR>
-ls ./foo/include/foo/bar/ => toto.h
+ls ./foo/include/foo/bar/ => test4.h<BR>
-when in the following file: ./foo/src/bar/toto.cpp it will switch to ./foo/include/foo/bar/toto.hpp
+when in the following file: ./foo/src/bar/test4.cpp it will switch to ./foo/include/foo/bar/test4.hpp<BR>
-when in the following file: ./foo/include/foo/bar/toto.hpp it will switch to ./foo/src/bar/toto.cpp
+when in the following file: ./foo/include/foo/bar/test4.hpp it will switch to ./foo/src/bar/test4.cpp<BR>

 Example 5:
 With the following setting: